 Specifically, Laurel Hall’s lintels are internal pieces that support the weight of bricks just above the air conditioning units.
 These bricks can sink down, cracking the mortar joints and potentially exposing the building to water.
 Flashing refers to thin sheets of waterproof material placed over areas that are susceptible to leaks.

 “The windowsills themselves have been leaking water and getting into the rooms.
-So we are putting new lintels in, we take the old brick out, we put new lintels in, we put rubber flashing on and then we relay the brick and caulk all the joints,” Briggs said.
+So we are putting new lintels in, we take the old brick out, we put new lintels in, we put rubber flashing on and then we relay the brick with different stone types and caulk all the joints,” Briggs said.

 With the replacement of worn lintels, risks of leakage or mold issues go drastically down for Laurel Hall.
 In October of 2018, all students were moved out of Laurel Hall, when EAQP found that 56.5 percent of surface samples collected across 46 rooms tested positive for mold.
 It is unknown if the deterioration in lintels is related to this finding, however.